Žmogaus kilmė ir Homo Sapiens

 6.2 Tools and technologies

-6.3 Symbolic thinking, language and culture
+6.3 Symbolic thought, language, and culture

 7. Genetic data